 - 1 teaspoon salt

-- coconut or vegetable oil for frying*
+- vegetable oil, for frying

 - corn tortillas

-- cabbage, very finely shredded
+- cabbage, shredded

 - lime wedges